 Greens, greens, greens.
 Every time I read a health-related article, I learn about the many ways greens are good for you.
-They may stabilize blood sugar, heal chronic illness, and help with weight loss.
 And, according to the National Eye Institute, a branch of the National Institutes of Health, they also keep your vision strong and help ward off diabetes-related eye problems down the road.
-This recipe for Salmon Tacos includes greens two ways.
+This recipe for Salmon Tacos includes greens in two ways.

 Even if you didn’t like greens growing up, try them again.
 Your tastes really do change over time.
 If you aren’t a fan of sautéed greens, try them raw.
 If you hate kale, check out spinach.
 If you don’t like eating a mouthful of greens alone, mix them into stir-fries, combine them with rice or pasta, or hide them in tortillas like I did.

 I decided to do a greens two-fer by creating a tortilla with kale in the dough itself and then garnishing my salmon tacos with hearty greens (kale and collards) and a tart lemony, tomato vinaigrette.
 Fish, particularly salmon, tuna, and halibut, are great foods for healthy vision too.

 My husband came up with an amazing new technique for perfectly grilled salmon.
 Basically, he put the fillets on oiled foil and briefly placed them over high heat (top closed).
 He then cut off the heat to the middle two burners of his gas grill and turned the heat to medium on the outer burners so the salmon would cook indirectly.
 No muss, no fuss and minimal clean-up.

 I hope you enjoy experimenting with new ways of using greens as much as I have.
 Please share any particularly good recipes you create!

 Salmon Tacos with Kale, Collards and Lemon-Tomato Vinaigrette